evidence-dev/evidence/sites/docs/pages/deployment/evidence-cloud.md

 <Details title="Which git providers can I use with Evidence Cloud?">

-Currently we support GitHub by default.
+We support GitHub by default.
 If your team needs another git provider, reach out on [Slack](https://slack.evidence.dev).

 </Details>